On sets with missing differences in compact abelian groups: Initial remarks on Problem , and statements of main results

-Clearly, a positive answer to Question \ref{Q:min} also answers Question \ref{Q:rationality} positively.
+Clearly, a positive answer to Question \ref{Q:min} for a given $\Lambda\leq \mb{Z}^r$ also answers Question \ref{Q:rationality} positively for this $\Lambda$.
 Another closely related matter is the following. \begin{question} Is the supremum in \eqref{eq:FGMD2} \textup{(}for $\Gamma=\mb{Z}^r/\Lambda$ and $E=B_\Lambda$\textup{)} attained by a periodic $B_\Lambda$-avoiding set? \end{question} Here, by a periodic subset of $\Gamma$ we mean a (finite) union of cosets of a finite-index subgroup of $\Gamma$.
-Again, an affirmative answer to Question \ref{Q:periodicity} would solve Question \ref{Q:rationality} positively.
+Again, an affirmative answer to Question \ref{Q:periodicity} would solve Question \ref{Q:rationality} positively for the given $\Lambda\leq \mb{Z}^r$.
 Moreover, it is not hard to see that it would also solve Question \ref{Q:min} positively.